 Where to Stay in Karpenisi

-The town cascades down the side of the mountain.
-If you can, opt for one of the hotels that sit near the top of the hill so that you can enjoy incredible views from your hotel balcony.
+Karpenisi town cascades down the side of the mountain.
+Try to book one of the hotels that sit near the top of the hill.
+That way, you can enjoy incredible views from your hotel balcony.

 A few notable suggestions on places to stay in Karpenisi are detailed below.

-It was a cosy, homely place set in a traditional stone house.
+For a slightly higher rate, you can also have a room with a log fireplace.
 You can browse the latest room rates and availability at Semeli here.

 Chalet Likouresi Village